Recognizability for sequences of morphisms

 Let $(B,\omega)$ be an ordered Bratteli diagram.
 If $x=(x_0, x_1, \ldots)$ is a non-maximal path in~$X_B$, then let $n$ be the smallest integer such that $x_n$ is not a maximal edge.
 Then the path $y=(y_0,y_1, \ldots)$, which agrees with $x$ from level $n{+}1$ onwards, where $(y_0,\ldots y_{n-1})$ is minimal and $y_n$ is the successor of~$x_n$, is called the \emph{successor} of~$x$ with respect to~$\omega$.
 We say that $\varphi_\omega:\, X_B \to X_B$ is a \emph{Vershik map} if, for each $x \in X_B \setminus X_{\max}(\omega)$, $\varphi_\omega(x)$ is the successor of~$x$ with respect to~$\omega$.
 We call $(X_B,\varphi_\omega)$ a \emph{Bratteli-Vershik dynamical system}.
 Note that $\varphi_\omega:\, X_B \setminus X_{\max}(\omega) \to X_B \setminus X_{\min}(\omega)$ is bijective.
 In some cases, mainly when $\omega$ is a proper order, $\varphi_\omega$ can be extended to a homeomorphism on~$X_B$.
 Note that a properly ordered simple Bratteli diagram defines a minimal Cantor dynamical system.
 In this article, we do not assume that our orders are proper, nor are we concerned with whether $\varphi_\omega$ can be extended to a homeomorphism.

 For Bratteli diagrams whose vertex sets~$V_n$ are unbounded in size, the sets $X_{\min}(\omega)$ and~$X_{\max}(\omega)$ are not necessarily countable.
 For example, for a large family of diagrams defined in \cite{JQY}, almost any order defined on these diagrams will have uncountably many maximal and minimal paths.
-However, if $B$ is everywhere growing, we still have the following result, which is similar in spirit to \cite[Lemma~2.7]{BKMS:2010}.
+However, if $B$ is everywhere growing, we still have the following lemma, which is similar in spirit to \cite[Lemma~2.7]{BKMS:2010}; see also \cite[Prop 2.1]{FPS:2015} for a proof of the same result for the \emph{Pascal} Bratteli diagram.
 Here, a~measure $\mu$ defined on the $\sigma$-algebra generated by cylinder sets in~$X_B$ is said to be \emph{invariant with respect to the tail equivalence relation} if, for any vertex $v\in V$, it gives equal $\mu$-mass to any cylinder set defined by a path from $v_0$ to~$v$.

 \begin{lemma} Suppose that $B$ is an everywhere growing Bratteli diagram.
 Then for any order~$\omega$ on~$B$ and any probability measure~$\mu$ that is invariant with respect to the tail equivalence relation, we have $\mu(X_{\min}(\omega)) =\mu(X_{\max}(\omega)) = 0$. \end{lemma}